celestiaorg/go-header/p2p/p2p.md

 }
 ```

 `Head()` method requests the latest header from trusted peers.
 The `Head()` requests utilizes 90% of the set deadline (in the form of context deadline) for requests and remaining for determining the best head from gathered responses.
-The `Head()` call also allows passing an option `TrustedHead` which allows the caller to specify a trusted header against which the untrusted headers received from a list of tracked peers (limited to `maxUntrustedHeadRequests` of 4) can be verified against, in the absence of trusted peers.
+The `Head()` call also allows passing an optional `TrustedHead` which allows the caller to specify a trusted header against which the untrusted headers received from a list of tracked peers (limited to `maxUntrustedHeadRequests` of 4) can be verified against, in the absence of trusted peers.
 Upon receiving headers from peers (either trusted or tracked), the best head is determined as the head:

 * with max height among the received
 * which is received from at least `minHeadResponses` of 2 peers